We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Debt in Collections

-A debt collection is when you have a credit account (a credit card or loan) that is past due by a lot and the lender that you owe money to has sent debt collectors after you.
-A debt collection is one of, if not the worst kind of entry to have on your credit report.
+Have debt in collection is when you have a credit account (a credit card or loan) that is past due by a lot and the lender that you owe money to has sent debt collectors after you.
+An account that is in collections is one of the worst kind of entry to have on your credit report.
 If you have debt in collections you will definitely be denied any new credit.

-While being denied new credit can be a significant setback you can always improve your financial situation so that you can be approved in the future.
-Understanding why you’ve been denied is the first step towards getting back on track and being approved.
+While being denied new credit can be a significant setback, you can always improve your financial situation so that you can be approved in the future.
+Understanding why you’ve been denied is the first step toward getting back on track and being approved.
+If you’ve taken the first step toward a healthier financial future and are ready to get back in the game, Loans Canada can help!